eytancanzini/eytancanzini.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD candidate in Control at the University of Sheffield and a Research Scientist at Airbus Robotics.
+I am a PhD candidate in Systems & Control Engineering at the University of Sheffield and a Research Scientist at Airbus Robotics.
 I obtained a Masters of Engineering (1st Class Honours, 4.0 GPA) in Aerospace Engineering with a Year in Industry, where I worked as an Automation Engineer and Robotics deployment specialist.
 {style="text-align: justify;"}

 My current research is focused around using learning-based methods for planning and control, with applications in manufacturing systems for aerospace.
 I am interested in applications involving control theory, game theory and reinforcement learning to build autonomous agents that can make decisions in uncertain environments.
 {style="text-align: justify;"}

 I am part of the [Intelligent Systems, Decisions and Control Group (ISDCG)](https://www.sheffield.ac.uk/acse/research/groups/isdc-group) and I am one of the co-leads of the [Robotics And Autonomous Manufacturing Systems Lab (RAMS Lab)](https://github.com/rams-lab-sheffield) where my research is focused on robust control for manipulation.
+{style="text-align: justify;"}

+In my free time, my hobbies surround the outdoors (fishing, hiking, watersports etc.) and tinkering with electronics.
+I'll periodically upload photos and videos that I take on my various adventures, along with my ongoing projects.
 {style="text-align: justify;"}